Scheme drawing showing the new access route from the Swan Close Road and Hightown Road junction, through Tramway Road via a new compact roundabout.

 - relief to A4260/Bridge Street junction.

-In January 2020 we held a public consultation on preliminary proposals, which included a public exhibition and an online consultation.
+In January 2020 we held a public consultation on preliminary proposals, which included a public exhibition and an online survey.
 All responses were analysed to understand feedback about the scheme and to inform our updated plans.
-Read the full consultation report (pdf format, 193Kb).
+Read the 2020 consultation report (pdf format, 192 KB).

 |Public consultation on initial proposals||January 2020|